 Why Not Hire an African Director?

 Brewer, who seems to have a penchant for Southern-set titillation and stories about the underclass (aside from his 2011 remake of “Footloose”) is an unexpected choice to helm the sequel.
 His hiring is likely a result of having developed a strong actor-director bond with Murphy, as the pair worked together on the upcoming biopic of blaxploitation-era star Rudy Ray Moore, “Dolemite Is My Name,” which Netflix will release later this year.
 But there is no shortage of African filmmakers who could work wonders with a revised take on the “Coming to America” premise.

-One possibility might have been “I Am Not a Witch” director Rungano Nyoni, a Zimbabwean woman who has already shown her penchant for satirizing perceptions of modern-day Africa.
+One possibility might have been “I Am Not a Witch” director Rungano Nyoni, a Zambian filmmaker who has already shown her penchant for satirizing perceptions of modern-day Africa.
 Nigerian filmmaker Kenneth Gyang, whose acclaimed dark comedy “Confusion Na Wa” won an African Academy Award, is another.
 And then there’s Congolese filmmaker Djo Tunda Wa Munga, who made the unabashedly commercial thriller “Viva Riva,” which he intended to counter dominant perceptions of African cinema as rudimentary and didactic.
 “Viva Riva” was the rare African movie released theatrically in the U.S. in 2011.